edge-servers/immunity-radius/docs/source/developer/how_to_extend.rst

 --------------------------------

-The first thing you need to do is to create a new django app which will contain your custom version of *openwisp-radius*.
+The first thing you need to do is to create a new django app which will contain your custom version of *immunity-radius*.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_